mattias-ek/isopy/docs/refpages/dtypes.rst

 **********
 .. currentmodule:: isopy

-Documented here are the custom data types implemented by isopy and functions for creating them.
+Documented here are the differnet data types implemented by isopy and functions for creating them.

 Key strings
 -----------
-See the tutorial for an introduction to key string.
 The following classes/functions can be used to create isopy key strings:

 .. autosummary::
     :toctree: Strings
+    :template: autosummary/function.rst

     keystring
     askeystring
+    iskeystring

     :template: string_template.rst